Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 * GPs used as structured priors.

 **Connection to Bayesian optimisation**
-* used to figure out the next optimal point to look at - could this be used for healthcare decision modelling???
+* used to figure out the next optimal point to look at - seems interetsing, could this be used for healthcare decision modelling?

 ### Recap

 * Gaussian processes provide a plug and play framework for probabilistic inference and learning
 * give an explicit way of understanding prior information in a problem
-* provide meaningful...
+* provide meaningful uncertainty estimates and means for quantifying uncertainty.

 Good (old-ish) book - Gaussian processes for machine learning - Rasmussen.

-# Lecture 8 - Neural ODEs
-## Cagatay Yildiz
+## Neural ODEs - Cagatay Yildiz

-This follows the jupyter notebook 'NODE.ipynb'.
-Find [here](https://github.com/probabilisticai/probai-2022) on github
+This follows the jupyter notebook 'NODE.ipynb' [here](https://github.com/probabilisticai/probai-2022)

-# Simulation-based inference - 16/6/22
-## Henri Pesonen
+## Simulation-based inference - Henri Pesonen

 Use simulators for real world phenomena.
 The complexity of the simulators prohibits access to likelihood function.

 **Example: Transmissions of bacterial infections in daycare centers**
 * Cross sectional data from SIS model
 * Continuous time model.
-* Want to simulate which child in which daycare carries which strain of data?
+* Want to simulate which child in which daycare centre carries which strain of data?

 **Example: Personalised medicine**
 * Model how cancer cells are evolving in the tissue.